 All allegations of misconducts pre- or post-publication will be reported to us via 2 different methods:

 All concerns and claims will be recorded electronically in our ticketing system and will be screened by our staff in our Support team.
 Based on the problem, it will be communicated with all sides of the subject and then will be discussed in the first weekly meeting of the primary Ethical committee.
-The Main ethical committee is located in the publisher and is included of the journal owner, the editor in chief and a representative of the publisher.
-High priority concerns will be screened and handled by the CEO of the publisher primarily.
+The Main ethical committee is located in the publisher and is included of the journal owner, the editor in chief, and a representative of the publisher.
+High-priority concerns will be screened and handled by the CEO of the publisher primarily.

 After collecting all documents and interviews with all sides/parties the primary decision will be announced by the publisher to all authors.
-Final defense and documents plus important written documents will be sent to the secondary ethical committee including the members of the primary committee in addition to Kowsar advisory and trustee board.
+Final defense and documents plus important written documents will be sent to the secondary ethical committee including the members of the primary committee in addition to Briefland advisory and trustee board.

 We respect whistleblowers among our readers and take care of their confidential information in any way.

-In case of proved research or publication misconduct, we always follow the COPE flowcharts which vary from publishing a correction to withdraw, retract, or even replace a responsible journal staff like editor in chief.
+In case of proved research or publication misconduct, we always follow the COPE flowcharts which vary from publishing a correction to withdraw, retract, or even replacing a responsible journal staff like editor in chief.
 See our policies about the mentioned rues.